the collector

 How would you define your collection?

-I collect typewriters that were manufactured before the standard typewriter design was set for the 20th century.
-The last quarter of the 19th century, in particular, saw a remarkable range of ingenious and beautiful designs.
-There were many successes and, also, many wonderful and intriguing failures!
+I collect typewriters that were manufactured before the standard typewriter design was established for the 20th century.
+The last quarter of the 19th century, in particular, saw a remarkable range of ingenious and beautiful designs—some achieving great success, while many found only partial success or were complete market failures.
+Regardless of their success, they have all become intriguing and wonderful machines to collect today.

 What sparked your interest in typewriters?

-When I reached my thirties, I realized that I needed to find my own mechanical collectible.
+In my thirties, I realized it was time to find my own mechanical collectible, something that resonated with me personally.

 Why are typewriters of interest in today’s digital world?

-Remarkably the QWERTY keyboard endures 150 years after its first appearance.
+Remarkably, the QWERTY keyboard layout has endured for 150 years since its first appearance.

 Do you sell typewriters?

-Yes, I sell 19th century collectible typewriters to enthusiasts and collectors all around the world.
+Yes, I sell 19th-century collectible typewriters to enthusiasts and collectors worldwide.

-I also sell fully serviced 20th century portables to people who have the desire to use a typewriter for their writing needs.
-Portables from the 1920s to the 1970s come in sleek designs and in a range of colours from shiny black to cherry red.
-Portable typewriters were made in many countries including some notable models from Italy, Germany and the U.S.
+I also offer fully serviced 20th-century portable typewriters to those who wish to use them for their writing needs.
+These portables, dating from the 1920s to the 1970s, feature some great designs and come in a range of colors, from shiny black to cherry red.
+Notable models were produced in various countries, including Italy, Germany, and the United States.

 Do you show your collection?

-Typewriters from my collection have been displayed across North America in settings, including the Royal Ontario Museum, CES (The Consumer Electronics Show in Las Vegas), Toronto’s Pearson International Airport and various conferences.
+Typewriters from my collection have been displayed across North America in venues including the Royal Ontario Museum, CES (the Consumer Electronics Show in Las Vegas), Toronto’s Pearson International Airport, and various conferences.

-I am always interested in new opportunities for showing typewriters from my collection.
+I am always interested in new opportunities to showcase typewriters from my collection.